projectcalico/calico/docs/calicoctl/checksystem.md

 This section describes the `calicoctl checksystem` commands.

-The `calicoctl checksystem` command allows users to check for incompatibilties between Calico and the host system.
+The `calicoctl checksystem` command allows users to check for incompatibilities between Calico and the host system.

 Read the [calicoctl command line interface user reference](../calicoctl.md) for a full list of calicoctl commands.